 Table 10: S

-It is noteworthy that the word “Bastatan” in 7:69 is written in some printings with a “Saad,” instead of “Seen.”
+Note: The word “Bastatan” in 7:69 is written in some printings with a “Saad,” instead of “Seen.”
 This is an erroneous distortion that violates the Quran’s code.
 By looking at the oldest available copy of the Quran, the Tashkent Copy, it is found that the word “Bastatan” is correctly written with a “Seen”.
-Upon correction, the total S is a multiple of 19.
+Upon correction, the total count of Saad is a multiple of 19.

 13. Q (Qaaf)

 The initial Q prefixes Suras, 42 and 50 is counted and the Q total is a multiple of 19 => 114 = 114(19x6.
 See table 11 for details.